alfredo1995/alfredo1995/README.md

     I'm a programmer dedicated to finding logical solutions to complex software problems.

-    Solid experience with Unity development, proven by participation in relevant game projects on the Google Play platform.
+    Solid experience with Unity development, proven by participation in relevant game projects on the Google Play.

     Solid skills in C#, Object Oriented Programming (OOP) and design patterns, and good practices in game development.